 The point is that the simple act of putting your thoughts on paper can go a long way in helping to improve your mood and well-being.
 Try to make journaling a regular thing to maximize these benefits.
 These 52 journal prompts can help you get started.

 7. Buy yourself a special treat at the grocery store

 Next time you’re doing the grocery shopping, buy yourself one of your favorite treats.
 This could be a candy bar, a container of particularly juicy strawberries, a block of your favorite gourmet cheese… whatever catches your eye!

-When you get home, hide it away somewhere where your husband and kids can’t find it.
-Then, when everyone is asleep in bed, take the time to savor your favorite treat in peace 🙂
+When you get home, hide it away somewhere where your partner and/or kids can’t find it.
+Then, when everyone is asleep in bed, take the time to savor your favorite treat in peace.

 8. Light a scented candle